senx/warp10-ext-forecasting-doc/README.md

 #### Examples

-`<GTS> AUTO.ARIMA 5 FORECAST` pushes onto the stack a GTS with 5 forecast ticks.
+`<GTS> AUTO 5 FORECAST` pushes onto the stack a GTS with 5 forecast ticks.

-`<GTS> AUTO.ARIMA 5 FORECAST.ADDVALUES` merges a GTS with its forecast.
+`<GTS> AUTO 5 FORECAST.ADDVALUES` merges a GTS with its forecast.

 #### Documentation